 Eligibility criteria is carefully considered and documented based on the available information

-Decision about the child's eligibility for special education based on the consensus (general agreement) of the committee
+An eligibility determination is made based on the consensus of the committee

-The Special Education contact, usually the assistant principal of the school, will provide information relevant to instruction to the child's teachers or any appropriate committee, such as the Child Study Team.
+The Special Education designee, usually the assistant principal of the school, will provide information relevant to instruction to the child's teachers or any appropriate committee, such as the Child Study Team.

-You, as the parent, have the following options:
+If you disagree as the parent, you have the following options:

-You may write a dissenting opinion stating your disagreement with the eligibility decision.
+You may write a member statement stating your disagreement with the eligibility decision.

-You may request an Administrative Review of the eligibility decision within 60 business days of the eligibility meeting by contacting the Supervisor of Special Education Procedural Support.
+You may request an Administrative Review of the eligibility decision within 10 business days of the eligibility meeting by contacting the Supervisor of Special Education Procedural Support.